On the elementary theory of the real exponential field: Completeness

-\begin{rem}\mbox{} \begin{enumerate} \item In an attempt to prove Theorem \ref{thm:complete-unrestricted}, Krapp proved, assuming $\SC$, that the prime model of $T_{\exp}$ can be embedded into any o-minimal exponential field \cite{Krapp2023}, but the embedding could not be proved to be elementary. \item The saturation hypothesis in the proof of Theorem \ref{thm:complete-restricted} was introduced to ensure that $\Fin(M)/\mu$ is a model of $T_{\exp}$, but this also follows without saturation by \cite[Theorem 3.3]{Krapp2019}.
+\begin{rem}\mbox{} \begin{enumerate} \item The proof of Theorem \ref{thm:complete-restricted} can be modified, replacing the application of Lemma \ref{lem:unique} with one of Lemma \ref{lem:uniquewsc}, to show that WSC implies that $\Tres+\Twsc$ is complete.
+As in Theorem \ref{thm:complete-restricted} completeness can also be obtained for $\Tglob+\Twsc$. \item In an attempt to prove Theorem \ref{thm:complete-unrestricted}, Krapp proved, assuming $\SC$, that the prime model of $T_{\exp}$ can be embedded into any o-minimal exponential field \cite{Krapp2023}, but the embedding could not be proved to be elementary. \item The saturation hypothesis in the proof of Theorem \ref{thm:complete-restricted} was introduced to ensure that $\Fin(M)/\mu$ is a model of $T_{\exp}$, but this also follows without saturation by \cite[Theorem 3.3]{Krapp2019}.
 For the sake of the theorem, the saturation assumption can be assumed without loss of generality. \end{enumerate}

 \end{rem}